 When you use your flash in any of the auto modes the flash and camera will determine the output.
 This calculation is made partly based on how much ambient light there is.

-Studying the image on your monitor is helpful in determining the best fill light ratio.
+Studying the image on your monitor is helpful in determining the best fill lights ratio.

 Using a Reflector as a Fill Light

 Portable foldable reflectors are a popular means of adding a fill light to a portrait.
 They provide a different feel of light than a flash will, but can be challenging to control.
 Many reflectors have a selection of surfaces you can choose to get the look you want.

 The best way to use a reflector for portrait lighting is to have an assistant who understands what they need to do.

 I find it’s helpful to tell my subjects to look away from the reflector, so they don’t hurt their eyes.

 Having your assistant stand in the right place with the reflector will provide the most appealing portrait lighting.
 Opposite the location of the main light source is often the best place for a reflector.

-With a reflector, you are able to see the results of the light on your subject and observe the ratios without having to take a photo first.
+With a reflector, you can see the light on your subject and observe the ratios before taking a photo.
 A reflector is bigger than a flash.
 It will provide a softer light, especially from a non-shiny surface.

 Using an unmodified flash can produce unflattering results.
-Even if you balance your fill light ratio beautifully a bare flash will reflect horribly off the skin.
+Even if you balance your fill light ratio beautifully, a bare flash will reflect off the skin.
 The resulting hot spots are pretty ugly.

 Bouncing your flash or using a modifier to soften it will help you make more flattering portraits.
 My preferred method of modifying my flash is to use a small softbox.

-It makes working a bit slower, but the soft light from the softbox is totally worth it.
+It makes working a bit slower, but the soft light from the softbox is worth it.
 Compared to a bare flash, the light from the softbox is much more gentle and appealing.